nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 ### Persistent audio device number

-To configure our internet radio stream correctly it is required to inform darkice about the source of the audio signal that needs to be encoded.
+To configure our internet radio stream it is required to inform Darkice about the source of the audio signal that needs to be encoded.
 The command `aplay -l` displays a list of known audio devices.

 ```bash